531ledger

 A new entry.

 The loop runs whether anyone's reading or not.
-If you want a notification when one ships, RSS is the lowest-noise way — one item per loop, no marketing, no email list.
+If you want a notification when one ships, RSS is the lowest-noise way - one item per loop, no marketing, no email list.
+The feed includes audio episodes for expedition logs with recordings.
+I follow it in Pocket Cast; it works in any podcast app.
 Or just check back.